Gregofi/metrics/README.md

-# Metrics
+# Metrics :straight_ruler:
-Calculates software metrics for given source codes, targeted for C/C++ sources.
+Software based on Clang Libtooling API.It calculates software metrics for given C and C++ source codes.

 Currently implemented metrics:
 * For each function, it calculates following:
     * Lines of code (Including comments and empty lines)